Priyanshu1184/MyCab_A_Ride_Booking_Platform/README.md

 ## Project Structure
 The project consists of the following main directories and files:

-- `client/`: Contains the client-side code.
+- `Frontend/`: Contains the Frontend-side code.
-- `server/`: Contains the server-side code.
+- `Backend/`: Contains the Backend-side code.
 - `README.md`: This file, which provides an overview of the project and instructions for getting started.

 ## Additional Information
-- Ensure that both the client and server are running simultaneously for the project to function correctly.
+- Ensure that both the Frontend and Backend are running simultaneously for the project to function correctly.
 - Refer to the documentation within each directory for more detailed information on the code and its functionality.

 ## License